devdemianiuk/test-front-list/README.md

+# What did need to do
+* list of offers
+* filter this list
+* mobile first approach

 # What can be better (I put it here FYI)

 * formFactor feature that allows components and services knows about current size and dynamic change the shown component